musabkmy/recipe_haven/README.md

 # Recipe Haven

-Welcome to Recipe Haven, a clone of the Kitchen Stories app!
-This project focuses on providing a delightful cooking and baking recipes with step-by-step instructions.
+Welcome to Recipe Haven, which was inspired by the well-known Kitchen Stories app, aims to make baking and cooking more accessible, enjoyable, and easier for everyone.

-## Features

-- Diverse Recipes: Explore a wide range of recipes from quick meals to gourmet dishes.